 This is the perfect recipe for Boxing Day and beyond when you are wondering what to do with all that leftover turkey.
-It requires some patience, but the results will show you that its well worth it.
+It requires a tiny bit of patience, but the results will show you that it is well worth it.
 The base is very similar to Butter chicken but lighter because I use cream instead of butter.

 - 1 tin of chopped tomatoes

 - 2 tsp chilli powder adjust this according to the level of heat preferred

 - Heat the oil in a heavy bottomed pan.
 Add the garlic-ginger paste and cook this on medium heat for about 15 minutes or until the mix turns a deep golden brown.
 Keep adding splashes of water if it starts to burn, but continue cooking it until the raw smell of garlic and ginger disappears.
 This is an extremely important process because your dish will not taste good if the garlic and ginger are not cooked properly.

 - Now add the tomatoes and continue to cook these until they change colour and start looking brown (like a dark caramel colour).
 Again, this is an important step and must not be cut short.
 This will also take at least 15 minutes because the aim is to let the water evaporate and caramelise the tomatoes.

 - Once you have this brown sauce, add the leftover turkey pieces and stir so that they are evenly coated.
 Add the chilli, cumin, garam masala and salt to this mix.
 Add around 250ml water to the pot, cover and simmer on low heat for a further 2-3 minutes.
 Stir in the cream just before serving.
 Serve with rice, bread or chapatis.